SASB: CG-MR-130a.1, CG-EC-410a.2, FB-FR-110b.1

 5. This includes generation from active renewable and low-carbon projects.
 It considers the combined contribution of power generated from on-site and off-site projects as well as renewable energy generation feeding into the grids where our sites are located.
 Third-party-verified energy consumption data is one year in arears for the CY2019 and CY2020 years.
 For CY2021, the latest energy consumption data was used.
 This was used in combination with the electricity procured from our renewable energy projects and the most recent grid fuel mix information obtained from the International Energy Agency for the regions where we operate.
 This estimate does not include energy data for our Flipkart business.
 We believe excluding Flipkart data will have a negligible impact on our estimate.

-6. Calculated in accordance with the RE100 technical criterial.
+6. Calculated in accordance with the RE100 technical criteria.
 RE100 defines renewable electricity consumption as the ability to make unique claims on the use of renewable electricity generation and its attributes.

 10. We considered each climate variable in isolation; we did not adjust for second- or third-order effects or interdependencies with other variables.
 We also did not consider potential offsetting impacts of new technologies, mitigating actions, or new business opportunities.

-14. For more information on the assumptions and methodologies used to prepare these estimates, see Walmart’s original CDP submissions (linked under Additional Resources at the end of this page).
+12. For more information on the assumptions, methodologies and scopes used to prepare these estimates, see Walmart’s original CDP submissions (linked under Additional Resources at the end of this page).
 Walmart reserves the right to employ different methodologies in the future and may restate these figures retroactively.
-Walmart has not estimated its full, global scope 3 emissions for all scope 3 categories but has estimated scope 3 emissions for certain categories, including for two relevant categories—purchased goods and services and use of sold products—for its Walmart U.S. business using CDP methodologies.
+Walmart has not estimated its full, global Scope 3 emissions for all Scope 3 categories but has estimated Scope 3 emissions for certain categories including certain jurisdictions or businesses.

 13. Calculated from cumulative emissions reduction from 2015 (base year) until 2030.